Auckland

 Copeland’s drumming practice was deeply instinctive.
 Influenced early by jazz drummers like Buddy Rich, he approached recording as a one-off event, playing entirely in the moment.

-Ironically, much of the hard work came later.
+Then came the hard part.
 After recording, he would spend months relearning parts that had emerged intuitively, a process he described as exhausting rather than creative.
 Jazz, after all, is not meant to be repeated.
 It exists once, fully, and then disappears.

 That tension between instinct and structure mirrors familiar architectural and design challenges: the shift from concept to documentation, from improvisation to precision.

 That shift from collaborative tension to individual authorship, has allowed him to find what he described as his happy place.
-The discipline remains, but the conflict has gone.
+The discipline remains, but that intense conflict of two diverging creatives has gone.

 - Space is not emptiness, it is active